lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a SCHC fragment is sent, the FCN is decreased by one.
 When the FCN reaches value 0 and there are more SCHC fragments to be sent after, the sender transmits the last SCHC fragment of this window using the All-0 fragment format, it starts the Retransmission Timer and waits for an ACK.
-On the other hand, if the FCN has reached 0 and this SCHC fragment to be transmitted is the last SCHC fragment of the SCHC packet, the sender uses the All-1 fragment format, which includes a MIC.
+On the other hand, if the FCN has reached 0 and the SCHC fragment to be transmitted is the last SCHC fragment of the SCHC packet, the sender uses the All-1 fragment format, which includes a MIC.
 The sender sets the Retransmission Timer and waits for the ACK to know if transmission errors have occured.